AkhilKushe/Kivy_Opencv/README.md

 # **Kivymd_Opencv**
-### To get support for Vanilla Kivy check the kivy_compatibility branch
+### To get support for Vanilla Kivy check the kivy_compatible branch

 ### Description
 * This is my first github repository so I am uploading this just as a demo.